michaelschott00/microstructures/README.md

     --config configs/augmentation/microscope.yaml
 ```

-#### Setting Parameters from the CLI
+### Setting Parameters from the CLI

-It is also possible to set/overwrite individual hyperparameters from the commandline.
+Individual hyperparameters can be overwritten from the command line.
 For example
-to specify `batch_size` manually in the above example, regardless of what value it had in any of the
-configuration files, the following would work:
+to specify `batch_size` manually, use

 ```sh
 python -m transfer_learning.train fit \